 Don't Confuse It With Cost per Click.

 As we discussed, people commonly refer to conversion cost as cost per conversion.
 In short, they sometimes call it CPC.
-And here's where some people fall prey to confusion.
-They confuse CPC with cost per click, which is an entirely different metric.
+And here's where some people fall prey to confusion. between CPC and cost per click, which is an entirely different metric.

 So, make sure you don't make the same mistake.
 While looking at the data, make sure you read these terms carefully.
 The last thing you want is to read the data wrong and make your decisions based on that.

 How Can You Calculate Conversion Cost (or Cost per Conversion – CPC)?